guyleonard/taxdump_edit/README.md

 The original nodes.dmp and names.dmp have been backed up in the same location as nodes_backup.dmp and names_backup.dmp.

 ### New Group
 This is done much in the same way, but you will have to add the different lineage levels one-by-one in order to build the taxonomic relationships.
-For example, imagine we found a new species
+However, we don't want the TaxID to keep on incrementing by 10^length-1, so we can use the -override variable to supply the script with the previous TaxID and it will increment it by 1.
+Add the 'lowest' rank of your new lineage first, e.g. kingdom before class and then finally genus and species.

 ### Variable Options
 #### Divisions